MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 The three components, as mentioned [above](#what-are-the-components-of-a-bayesian-optimization-algorithm), of the Bayesian Optimization algorithm are the **Surrogate Model**, **Acquisition Function** and the **Iteration Loop**.
 To reiterate, the surrogate model, as hinted to by the name, is a model that serves as an approximation of the objective function while the acquisition function guides where the algorithm should search next where the best observation is most likely to reach the global optima and the iteration loop facilitates the maximization of the acquisition function on the basis of the predictions made by the surrogate model thereby presenting the next point to sample.

-To quickly go over the preliminary parts of the domain, we first have a concept of a __Goal__ which, is implemented as a Discriminated Union of a choice of minimization or maximization of the objective function.
+To go over the preliminary parts of the domain, we first have a concept of a __Goal__ which, is implemented as a Discriminated Union of a choice of minimization or maximization of the objective function.

 ```fsharp
 // src/Optimization.Core/Domain.fs